apereo/apereo.github.io/_posts/cas/2016-10-01-cas5rc3-release.md

 summary:    ...in which I present an overview of CAS 5 RC3 release.
 ---

 We are excited to announce the 3rd release candidate in the CAS 5 series.
-There are a [few significant enhancements](https://github.com/apereo/cas/releases/tag/v5.0.0.RC3) packed into this release that are worthy to publicize.
+There are a [few  items](https://github.com/apereo/cas/releases/tag/v5.0.0.RC3) packed into this release that are worthy to publicize.
 So here it goes.

-Before we get started, it should be pointed out that [such milestone releases of CAS 5 are available to adopters to try](https://github.com/apereo/cas-overlay-template/tree/5.0).
+Before we get started, it should be pointed out that [releases of CAS 5 are available to adopters to try](https://github.com/apereo/cas-overlay-template/tree/5.0).
 Deployers are more than welcome to try out the milestone releases and share feedback.

 The current in-development documentation of CAS 5 is also [available here](https://apereo.github.io/cas/development/index.html).